sepiariver/modxrenderer/README.md

 $output = $renderer->getChunk('chunkName', $myDataArray);
 ```
 The `getChunk()` method will get the contents of a file with name `{$chunkName}.tpl` in the `chunk_path` filesystem location and replace MODX Tags therein with data from both the "site settings" and the array passed in as the 2nd argument, if provided.

+## Other Considerations

+This project is in alpha and not suitable for production.